-Significant judgement is required in determining the estimated total contract costs.
-In making the judgement, the Group relies on past experience and the work of specialists.
-If the estimated total costs for the contract differ by 10% from management's estimates, the Group's revenue will decrease/increase by approximately HK\$7.1 million and HK\$6.8 million respectively.
+Significant assumptions are required to estimate total contract costs and the recoverable variation works that affect the stage of completion and the contract revenue respectively.
+In making these estimates, management has relied on past experience and the work of specialists.

+If the estimated total costs for the contract differ by 10% from management's estimates, the Group's profit will decrease/increase by approximately HK\$1.2 million and HK\$1.3 million respectively.